What is spoon theory for chronic pain?

 One thing is consistent, though – every day, whether well enough to work full time or land in bed because I had a shower, a bespoke spoon budget is calculated.

-Much of the calculation is straightforward.
+Much of the spoon calculation is straightforward.
 Does the benefit gained from this activity outweigh the cost?
 If so, it gets ranked by priority, crucial stuff pushing out the nice but non-essential.
 When I needed to support myself, work topped the list.
 When there was oomph to spare, it went into friends and hobbies because no one lies on their deathbed regretting the housework they didn’t do.
 The sneered at the phenomenon of ready-meals tipped the budget in favor of independent living.

 Just as overspending on a credit card weekly is not a great long-term plan for financial health, regularly overspending on physical energy will leave you broken.